ladrians/RoboND-DeepLearning-Project-P4/write.md

 To score the network, two types of error are measured:

- * intersection over the union for the pixelwise classifications is computed for the target channel.
+ * Intersection over the union for the pixel wise classifications is computed for the target channel.
- * determine whether the network detected the target person or not.
+ * Determine whether the network detected the target person or not.

-Using the above, the number of detection true_positives, false positives, false negatives are counted.
+Using the above, the number of detection true positives, false positives, and false negatives are counted.

 #### Target following

 Scores for while the quad is following behind the target:

 ```
-number of validation samples intersection over the union evaulated on 542
+number of validation samples intersection over the union evaluated on 542
 average intersection over union for background is 0.9948830588215676
 average intersection over union for other people is 0.33597065519705943
 average intersection over union for the hero is 0.9060225071131832